 And, since it’s so easy, it’s fun to make these with kids or friends!
 So, have a Gnocchi-Making Party!
 It’s a great excuse to get together.
 It’s also a great way to bond with the kiddos and get them in the kitchen with you.

 Finally, you can make them healthy!
+After earning my Certification in Nutrition, I really started to look healthier ways to make pasta at home.
+Gnocchi is so incredibly easy!
 This version has cauliflower, potato, and gluten free flour.
 But you can make them with sweet potatoes or butternut squash or pumpkin.
 And when you make anything from scratch, you know exactly what’s going in.
 For gnocchi, that means no added preservatives or ingredients you cannot pronounce.

 Here are some other sauces that I’ve made with pasta that would taste fantastic with this Cauliflower Gnocchi Recipe: